BoccheseGiacomo/ACT_Reservoir/README.md

 Since i discovered that with that work i re-invented the ACT paradigm in a totally independent way, and after discovering the close similarities of the work of A.Graves on ACT i decided to put that name to my work rather then SCRN and merging a bit the functionalities.

+Please note that this project is still in development phase and that many claims i make comes from theoretical considerations rather than experimental results.

 ## Abstract
-ACT Reservoir embarks on a pioneering journey to establish a neural network architecture that achieves (finite memory) Turing completeness, a milestone made possible through the integration of adaptive computation time (ACT).
-This project leverages the unique capabilities of ACT, such as halting and flow control, to enable a neural network that can not only process complex tasks but also make decisions about looping and task termination, akin to Turing's conceptual machine.
+ACT Reservoir is an explorative project aimed at developing a neural network architecture with the potential for (finite memory) Turing completeness.
+This endeavor is made possible by integrating Adaptive Computation Time (ACT).
+The project utilizes the distinctive features of ACT, including halting and flow control, to facilitate a network capable of handling complex tasks and making informed decisions about process looping and task termination.
+This approach draws inspiration from Turing's theoretical framework, aiming to implement these principles in a practical, modern neural network context.

 This novel approach integrates ACT with reservoir computing networks, an unexplored combination that hypothesizes a synergistic relationship between the dense inter-neuronal connections of reservoir networks and the dynamic capabilities of ACT.
 This combination is anticipated to reflect the complexities of algorithmic language more accurately and enable more intricate representations of variables and their interconnections.